 - Angel.
-Holtz makes a dramatic entrance in a flashback to Rome 1771.
+Vampire Hunter Holtz makes a Big Entrance in a flashback to Rome 1771.
 Likely it was the presence of evil vampire Angelus that caused the horse to rear.

 - The G1 My Little Pony pegasus "Firefly" is one of few ponies posed in a rampant position.

-- In Shadow of the Colossus, you can make the protagonist's horse do this, and with practice you can use it to get the horse right into a gallop.
+- In Shadow of the Colossus, you can make Wander's horse do this, and with practice you can use it to get Agro right into a gallop.

-- Epona pulls it off completely in one cutscene.
-After Link has defeated an opponent in a joust setting, Epona rears up on her hind legs in a Victory Pose, with Link brandishing his sword and flames leaping in the background.
+- After Link has defeated King Bulblin in a joust on Eldin Bridge, Epona rears up on her hind legs in a Victory Pose, with Link brandishing his sword and the curtain of Twilight rippling in the background.

-- There's a moment which should be cliche, but somehow isn't, where Ganondorf, the true Big Bad and the Foil to Link, rears up on his horse surrounded by fire in contrast to Link with Epona in the sunset.
+- There's a moment which should be cliché, but somehow isn't, where Ganondorf rears up on his horse surrounded by fire in contrast to Link with Epona in the sunset.

 - Happens as well on the title screen from Ocarina of Time.

-- In Assassin's Creed, you can get your horse to rear as well.
+- In Assassin's Creed I, you can get your horse to rear as well.
 Makes for some truly impressive shots when doing it on the bluffs overlooking Jerusalem...

 - Pegasus is a ridiculously useful creature in Scribblenauts.
 He also rears sometimes.
 It's possible from time to time for him to rear just as you grab the Starite, making for an extremely awesome end scene.

-- Final Fantasy XIII: Lightning's Eidolon transforms into a horse, which does this in a recently released official image without a saddle or reins (possible with strong legs and good balance, but in Lightning's case it's more likely that she's using her gravity manipulation powers).
+- Final Fantasy XIII: Lightning's Eidolon transforms into a horse, which does this in an official image without a saddle or reins (possible with strong legs and good balance, but in Lightning's case it's more likely that she's using her gravity manipulation device).

 - Can be done in Red Dead Redemption.
 Try doing it while the camera is facing the sunrise/sunset.